bitoollearner/leetcode-pyspark/README.md

 | Hard       | 60    |
 | **Total**  | 301   |

-All Unsolveds in this notebook are implemented using **PySpark** to ensure consistency with big data processing practices.
+All unsolved problems in this notebook are implemented using **PySpark** to ensure consistency with big data processing practices.
 The approach utilizes **PySpark’s Python API, DataFrame API, and built-in functions** to solve problems efficiently.

 > **Disclaimer:**
 > All questions and problem statements belong to **[LeetCode](https://leetcode.com/)**.
 This notebook is solely for educational purposes, and all credit and ownership of the questions remain with **[LeetCode](https://leetcode.com/)**.
 If you have any questions, please reach out to **info@bilearner.com**.